 This article describes the mechanisms Syncthing uses to bring files in sync on a high level.

 Files are divided into blocks.
-The blocks are currently fixed size, 128 KiB, except the last one in the file which may be smaller.
+The blocks making up a file are all the same size (except the last one in the file which may be smaller).
+The block size is dependent on the file size and varies from 128 KiB up to 16 MiB.
 Each file is sliced into a number of these blocks, and the SHA256 hash of each block is computed.
 This results in a block list containing the offset, size and hash of all blocks in the file.

 To update a file, Syncthing compares the block list of the current version of the file to the block list of the desired version of the file.
 It then tries to find a source for each block that differs.
 This might be locally, if another file already has a block with the same hash, or it may be from another device in the cluster.
 In the first case the block is simply copied on disk, in the second case it is requested over the network from the other device.